refinedev/refine/documentation/docs/tutorial/1-getting-started/5-deploy-project.md

 Congratulations!
 You now have an **refine** website hosted on Netlify.

 :::tip

-To support for client-side routing, you can check out the Create React App documentation on [deployment](https://create-react-app.dev/docs/deployment/#netlify).
+For more information on client-side routing, check out the create Create React App documentation on [deployment](https://create-react-app.dev/docs/deployment/#netlify).

 :::